future-challenger/Swift-GCD/README.md

 ## GCD in Swfit 5.0
-This project is "forked" from [raywenderlich GCD tutorial][1].
+This project is "forked" from [raywenderlich GCD tutorial](https://www.raywenderlich.com/60749/grand-central-dispatch-in-depth-part-1).
 It's really a good tutorial where I learned what I wanted.
 But it's kinda out of date.
 In swift 5.0, lots of API in iOS SDK have been modified.
 Including how GCD APIs are called.
-So I update the tutorial to swift 5.0
+So I update the tutorial to swift 5.0.

+The address of the repo is [here](https://github.com/future-challenger/Swift-GCD).

 ### Create a block
 before: